Roubinsh01/Linux-Imaginary-iso/README.md

 <br/>

 <br/>
 This project was mainly to help myself learn better bash and the backend of how linux works.
 I have installed arch manually many times but, and I have done LFS, but I wanted to test out if I could make an automatic install script for my own distro.
-The installer does borrow parts from ArchTitus due to it being used as my primary inspiration for this installer, so thank you to Chris Titus in a way I dont expect this OS to gain any traction, its pretty much just a fun project for me also an auto installer cause i reinstall linux so much, so if anyone actually uses this, thank you
+The installer does borrow parts from ArchTitus due to it being used as my primary inspiration for this installer, so thank you to Chris Titus in a way.

+I dont expect this OS to gain any traction, its pretty much just a fun project for me also an auto installer cause i reinstall linux so much, so if anyone actually uses this, thank you

 <br/>
 <br/>